 The Company is party to a Loan and Security Agreement, or the Credit Facility, with a bank.
-As of March 31, 2014, the Credit Facility permitted the Company to borrow up to \$2.5 million on a revolving basis.
+As of June 30, 2014, the Credit Facility permitted the Company to borrow up to \$2.5 million on a revolving basis.
 The Credit Facility was amended and extended on January 31, 2014 until January 15, 2015.
-Under terms of the amended and extended Agreement the amount of the Credit Facility will remain at \$2.5 million until December 31, 2014.
-Thereafter, until its expiry on January 15, 2015, the Credit Facility will be reduced to \$750,000 if the Company has not yet completed an equity offering as defined in the Agreement.
 Amounts borrowed under the Credit Facility will bear interest equal to the prime rate plus 0.5%.
 Any borrowings under the Credit Facility will be collateralized by the Company's cash, accounts receivable, inventory, and equipment.
 The Credit Facility includes traditional lending and reporting covenants.
 These include certain financial covenants applicable to liquidity that are to be maintained by the Company.
-As of March 31, 2014, the Company was in compliance with these covenants and had not borrowed any funds under the Credit Facility.
-The amount of \$225,000 of the Credit Facility limit is restricted to support a letter of credit issued in favor of the Company's landlord in the lease of its facilities in Waltham, Massachusetts.
-Consequently, the amount available for borrowing under the Credit Facility as of March 31, 2014 was \$2,275,000.
+As of June 30, 2014, the Company was in compliance with these covenants and had not borrowed any funds under the Credit Facility.
+While the Company has not yet borrowed any amount under the Credit Facility, \$225,000 of the Credit Facility limit is restricted to support a letter of credit issued in favor of the Company's landlord in the lease of its facilities in Waltham, Massachusetts.
+Consequently, the amount available for borrowing under the Credit Facility as of June 30, 2014 was \$2,275,000.